The future of US-UK trade: building trade ties and supporting climate, nature and labour ambitions

 - Trevor Sutton, Senior Fellow for International Policy, Center for American Progress

-- Dr Emily Lydgate, Deputy Director at the UK Trade Policy Observatory
+- Dr Emily Lydgate, Deputy Director, UK Trade Policy Observatory

 - Marley Morris, Associate Director for Migration, Trade and Communities, IPPR